BayesianBoi/cds-visual/assignments/assignment 1/README.md

 ### Colour histogram

 #### Colour histogram results
-The CSV file contains the chi-squared distances of the top five similar images to **images 1** and can be found in `/out`
+The CSV file contains the chi-squared distances of the top five similar images to `image 1` and can be found in `/out`

 | Filename | Distance  |
 |----------|-----------|